-The District's investments in treasury funds, commercial paper, and government loans are limited by state statutory requirements and bond compliance.
+The District's investments are limited by state statutory requirements and bond compliance.
 The District has no investment policy that would further limit its investment choices.
-As of September 30, 2022, the District's investment in Florida PRIME was rated AAAm by Standard & Poor's.
-The District's investment in U S Bank Money Market is not rated.
+As of September 30, 2024, the District's investments in Florida PRIME were rated AAAm by Standard & Poor's.
+The District's investments in U S Bank Money Market are not rated.